How to Get Rid of Copperhead Snakes

 Treatment

-In order to control snake activity around your yard, you will need to address the conducive conditions that are attracting the Copperhead Snake to your yard.
+To control snake activity around your yard, you will need to address the conducive conditions that are attracting the copperhead snake to your yard.
 This includes clearing up leaf litter and removing any food sources.

-If you encounter a snake, we highly advise you not to try to kill it as you may risk getting bitten.
-For snakes that you know are present, you can deter them from your yard with a snake repellent like Snake Out.
+If you encounter a snake, we highly advise you not to try to kill it, as you may risk getting bitten.
+For snakes you know are present, you can deter them from your yard with a snake repellent like Snake Out.

 Bait Station placement

 When handling bait and stations, it is important to wear gloves.
-This will protect you from the bait, but will also keep your scent off the stations.
-Human scent will often deter rodents from the bait.
+This will protect you from the bait and keep your scent off the stations, which will often deter rodents from the bait.
 Place three Eratication bait blocks into your station.
-Each bait block has a pre-drilled hole which allows you to easily slide it onto the supplied metal rods in the bait station's interior.
+Each bait block has a pre-drilled hole, allowing you to easily slide it onto the supplied metal rods in the bait station's interior.

 Place your rodent bait stations along perimeter walls or fencerows.
-These are areas that rats and mice will typically travel.
-You will want to place each station about 10 to 15 feet apart to ensure thorough coverage of your area.
+These are areas where rats and mice typically travel.
+Place each station about 10 to 15 feet apart to ensure thorough coverage of your area.
 Check the stations frequently to see if there is any rodent activity.

 Reclaim IT Broadcast

-For insects that Copperhead Snakes prey upon, apply Supreme IT.
+For insects that copperhead snakes prey upon, apply Supreme IT.
 Supreme IT is a broad-spectrum insecticide that is labeled for treating over 70 different labeled insect pests.
-It also has a long residual effect that continues to kill for up to 90 days after application.
+It also has a long residual effect that kills for up to 90 days after application.

-Broadcast the Supreme IT mixture and spray your entire yard and garden as opposed to spot treating.
+Broadcast the Supreme IT mixture and spray your yard and garden instead of spot-treating.
 Use a fan spray setting to get nice uniform coverage.

 Next, you should spray a perimeter treatment of Supreme around the outside of your home and structure to create a barrier that will keep beetles out.
-Spray around doors and windows, around the foundation going up 2 or 3 feet then spray any other possible points of entry.
+Spray around doors and windows, around the foundation going up 2 or 3 feet, and then spray any other possible entry points.

-Once you have removed all the sources of food in the proximity of your home and garden, the next step is to invest in a snake repellant like Snake Out.
-Snake Out will not kill the snake but actually will aggravate it with its special blend of natural ingredients that disturb the snake's sense of smell to an extent that the snake will relocate to a new destination.
+Once you have removed all the food sources near your home and garden, the next step is to invest in a snake repellant like Snake Out.
+Snake Out will not kill the snake but actually aggravate it with its special blend of natural ingredients, disturbing the snake's sense of smell to the extent that the snake will relocate to a new destination.

 Prevention